alper/alpernl/content/posts/new-disciplines-for-a-real-time-data-world/index.md

 And we haven't even treated the _Natural Language Processer_, the _Urban Information Planner_ and the _Machine Vision Trainer_ yet but there's considerable overlap with the above disciplines.
 If you have any other that we should look at, please suggest them in the comments.

 **Update:** And the New York Times is just looking for somebody with [roughly this description](https://careers.nytco.com/TAM/nyt_docs/TAM/Candidate.html?Page=HRS_CE_JOB_DTL&Action=A&JobOpeningId=1001338&SiteId=1&PostingSeq=1).

+[^1]: I don't know exactly who has that access, but…